Doctoral internship in health service psychology

-Northern Arizona University’s Counseling Services (NAU CS) is recruiting for two Doctoral Psychology Internship positions in Health Service Psychology for the 2020-2021 training year.
+Northern Arizona University’s Counseling Services (NAU CS) has filled both Doctoral Psychology Internship positions in Health Service Psychology for the 2020-2021 training year.
 The internship provides doctoral-level training for counseling and clinical psychology doctoral students focused on clinical mental health service delivery in an integrated, university-based health care system.
 This is a full-time, benefits-eligible, 12-month, non-recurring position.

 The internship prepares trainees to function as generalist Health Service Psychologists with a specialization in service delivery to university students in an integrated health care system.
 Our developmental approach to training adheres to the APA’s Standards of Accreditation and incorporates graduated experiences and skill-building, experiential learning and self-reflection, thereby contributing to a trainee’s overall enhanced professional competence.
 Interns engage in generalist training via the provision of individual, couples, and group counseling, daytime and after-hours crisis intervention, and referral services.
 We place a strong emphasis on creating personalized training programs and the integration of personal and professional identities.
 We facilitate this through the consistent focus on ethical decision-making, commitment to the understanding of multiculturalism, and a belief in close supervision as the cornerstone of a quality training experience.
 In addition to ongoing supervisory feedback, interns are encouraged to engage in their own self-assessment.
 This occurs from the beginning of trainee orientation in August through the culmination of their internship.

 Description of internship Accordion Closed

 The full-time internship at NAU CS is dedicated to the training and development of emerging Health Service Psychologists.
 A primary responsibility of CS interns is the provision of mental health services to NAU undergraduate and graduate students via brief individual, couples, and group counseling.
 The internship also includes opportunities for providing daytime crisis services and participating in evening/weekend emergency on-call rotation.
 CS internship duties fall into three categories: direct services, support activities, and training activities.